CPU Cache and OS Threads

 Thread Model Comparison: 1:1, M:N, and N:1

-The M:N model attempts to get the best of both worlds—M user-space threads are mapped to N kernel threads (usually M >> N).
-The scheduler runs in user space, assigning user-space threads to kernel threads for execution, maintaining lightness while leveraging multi-core parallelism.
-Go's goroutine is a classic implementation of this model: goroutines are very lightweight (initial stack is only 2–8 KB), and the Go runtime scheduler is responsible for assigning them to a small number of OS threads; a blocked goroutine does not stall the entire thread.
-But the implementation complexity of the M:N model is very high—the scheduler needs to handle preemption, system call wrapping, and stack switching between user space and kernel space, and it is easy to inadvertently introduce new problems.
+The M:N model attempts to get the best of both worlds—M user threads map to N kernel threads (usually M >> N).
+The scheduler runs in user space and assigns user threads to kernel threads for execution, maintaining lightweight characteristics while utilizing multi-core parallelism.
+Go's goroutine is a classic implementation of this model: goroutines are very lightweight (initial stack is only 2-8 KB), and the Go runtime scheduler assigns them to a small number of OS threads.
+Blocking a goroutine doesn't stall the entire thread.
+However, the M:N model is very complex to implement—the scheduler must handle preemption, system call wrapping, and stack switching between user and kernel space, easily introducing new problems if not careful.

-Thread Scheduling: Who Runs First, and For How Long
+Thread Scheduling: Who Runs First and For How Long

 #define _GNU_SOURCE